iainjmitchell/iainjmitchell.github.io/_posts/2021-09-23-terraform-and-aws-cdk.md

 ## Other thoughts
 An advantage that Terraform CDK has is that it also supports other cloud and infrastructure providers.
 If your organisation has multiple cloud partners and a strong desire to use the same tooling then Terraform CDK is probably for you.

 However, the Terraform CDK and AWS CDK are similar enough in their concepts that switching between the two is not jarring.
-There are far more differences between AWS and Azure Terraform CDK components.
+There are far more differences between the AWS and Azure Terraform CDK components.
 Other types of infrastructure can also be managed through alternative means.
 For example, Fastly can be managed through TypeScript by using a [NPM package](https://www.npmjs.com/package/fastly).

 ## Conclusion
 AWS CDK is the more mature and fully featured of the two CDKs.
 The high standard of documentation made it far easier to use.
 Writing code was cleaner and more concise.
 It was straightforward to get working on Jenkins and had more flexibility in choice of security models.